 The Bookworm Cafe on Yung Shue Wan is the place to start.
 Famous for its collection of books and organic vegetarian meals - if your date’s not a carnivore she’ll think the world of you.
 Regardless of her dietary habits, it’s still a great place to chill and find something decent to read.

 The crafts element is provided by Selling Point - also in Yung Shue Wan - which runs private glass blowing classes and fits them around your schedule.
 Let them know in advance when you’ll be around and they’ll prepare a course just for two.
 It takes around three hours of blowing and you’ll each leave with three glass bottles or bulbs.
 She’ll be telling the girls about her date for weeks.

 Wakeboarding in Sai Kung

 If your girlfriend is the outdoorsy type who spends less than 15 minutes getting ready I’d suggest water sports in Sai Kung.
-Kei Ling Wakeboard Club, Sea Dynamics, and Wakeben all offer English classes and the equipment and speedboats are included in the price.
+Kei Ling Wakeboard Club and Sea Dynamics offer English classes and the equipment and speedboats are included in the price.

 Wakeboarding dealt with, you can hire jet skis and kayaks before heading back to Sai Kung for a huge meal.
 I’d recommend Mandy’s which is an amazing Caribbean private kitchen – and there’s even a private, swimming pool.